Print

 on Human Rights (ETS No. 5, “the Convention”), which represents

-one of the foundations of a democratic society.
-The right to manifest
+one of the pillars of a democratic society.
+The right to manifest one’s

-one’s religion, however, is a qualified right whose exercise may
+religion, however, is a qualified right whose exercise may be subject

 of other Convention rights or freedoms.